davsjob/Stat_MaskL/README.md

 together with its standard deviation from.

 Dataset is made to training and validation from splittning and using k-fold crossvalidation with k=10.

+Testing_Features randomizes parameters n amounts of times, using Adaboost or GradientBoosting classification, depending on input in the function "boostingparameters".